Green Tea & Living Longer, Old-World Antioxidants, Modern Benefits:

 The idea of some type of Ancient Medicine is found in almost every herbal supplement out there.

 Only today, we tend to use them for problems modern medicine hasn’t yet solved to everyone’s satisfaction.

-SuperFoods are hopefully a bit better than the craze about Acaí, and can hopefully do something positive for you,
+SuperFoods are all a bit better than the weight-loss craze about Acaí, and can hopefully do something positive for you,

 The search for those is a bit tricky though, because they are usually not concentrated like vitamins, supplements, or drugs,

 And also because they’re Foods, tend to work in gentler ways,

 Like the buffered-vitamins you get from good variety in your diet instead of riskier pill-popping.